tlesmood/disneyplus/index.rst

 How to get free accounts for Disney Plus in 2021?

-Once the site opens, enter your toomics username/email address and continue
+Once the site opens, enter your username/email address and continue

 Now, you tap on "Allow" when the system asks permission to download and install the app from other sources.